mberehulka/nyaa-downloader/README.md

 - Login into your [AniList](https://anilist.co/) account in the window that shows up after starting the APP

-- Add some anime to your watching list
+- Add some anime to your watching list first !

 - Select the anime (move with arrows, WASD keys or mouse scroll) and click Space